"Steering a Safe Course through our Retirement Years"

 Clubs always welcome new members, especially if they are willing to serve on a committee in the future.
 Again, the decision if invited to become a committee member, will be yours alone.

 The first is Rebus Club News which encompasses contributions submitted by individual Clubs consisting of reports on their activities and photos to Illustrate.
-Clubs are encourage to on-send Club News to their members as details of Speakers and Club activities can be very useful for local adoption.
+Clubs are encouraged to on-send Club News to their members as details of Speakers and Club activities can be very useful for local adoption.

 Provided club activities and objectives are conducted in accordance with the adopted obligatory Constitution. – No. Rebus believes in a “hands off” approach enabling Clubs to be self-governing.